PencilCode/reference/documents/turtle/wear.html.md

 </script>

 ### Change Turtle Image
+You can replace the turtle's shell with an image.
+Notice that the URL for the image must be in quotes.

 <pre class="examp">
   t = new Turtle <span data-dfnup="optional color">pink</span>
   s = new Turtle purple
   t.fd 30
   t.pause 2
-  t<span data-dfn="command after a dot">wear "http://gym.pencilcode.net/images/dog.png"
+  t.<span data-dfn="command after a dot">wear "http://gym.pencilcode.net/images/dog.png"
 </pre>

 <script type="demo">